Ollie

 -

 GCA FORUMS HEADLINE NEWS for Wednesday, February 19th, 2025.
-Great Content Authority Forums news topics for today will cover the mass amount of fraud and corruption revealed by the Department of Government Efficiency (DOGE) led by Elon Musk and his team of auditors.
+Great Community Authority Forums news topics for today will cover the mass amount of fraud and corruption revealed by the Department of Government Efficiency (DOGE) led by Elon Musk and his team of auditors.
 The fraud and corruption discovered is not even one percent of federal agencies.
 DOGE also discovered that over 3 million people older than 100 years old have been collecting social security benefits, and some even older than 150 to 300 years old.
 There is no such thing in existence.
 The dead people getting social security turns out to be in the trillions of dollars.
 Corruption, greed, and fraud are totally out of control.
 President Trump said that with the hundreds of billions of fraud and corruption in government, the American people may be getting a stimulus check that will make a huge impact in their lives and get the federal government back in order.
 The biggest corruption and fraud that is anticipated by DOGE is by USAID, the Social Security Administration, the Federal Reserve Board, the Internal Revenue Service, the Department of Defense, the PENTAGON, Health and Human Services, the Department of Treasury, and the Federal Aviation Administration.
 Department of Homeland Security, especially FEMA.

 GCA FORUMS HEADLINE NEWS